What is lip cancer?

 If the biopsy results confirm that you have lip cancer, your doctor may then perform a number of other tests to determine how far the cancer has progressed, or if it’s spread to other parts of the body.

 Surgery, radiation therapy, and chemotherapy are just some of the treatments available for lip cancer.
 Other possible options include targeted therapy and investigative treatments, such as immunotherapy and gene therapy.

-As with other cancers, lip cancer treatment depends on the stage of the cancer, how far it has progressed (including the size of the tumor), and your general health.
+As with other cancers, treatment depends on the stage of the cancer, how far it’s progressed (including the size of the tumor), and your general health.

 If the tumor is small, surgery is typically performed to remove it.
 This involves removal of all tissue involved with the cancer, plus reconstruction of the lip (cosmetically and functionally).